CoThings-App/cothings/README.md

 Soon, there will be mobile clients to update the counters automatically using beacons.

-## Roadmap
+## Roadmap as Todos
+- Graphs for lobby
-- Extend the idea for multiple rooms
+- Authorization plug for managing rooms
-    - Washing machines
-    - Dryers
-    - Bathrooms
-    - Other
 - Create mobile clients with beacon support
     - Android
     - iOS